-Glasgow City Council issues a wide range of licences, from street trading to marriage, and your Community Council have the statuory right to be consulted on any planning applications in our area and are also kept informed about licensing applications.
+Glasgow City Council issues a wide range of licences, from street trading to marriage to taxis without reference to Community Councils.
+However your Community Council has the statuory right to be informed about liquor licensing applications in our area.

-However we take a keen interest in the administration of the liquor licences required by the many bars, restaurants and off-licenses in our neighbourhood.
-In Glasgow this function is delegated to a Licensing Board who meet four times per year in the Banqueting Hall of the City Chambers in George Square.
+We take a keen interest in the administration of the liquor licences required by the many bars, restaurants and off-licenses in our neighbourhood.
+In Glasgow this function is delegated to a Licensing Board who meet monthly in the City Chambers in George Square.

 The meetings are open to the public and can last for up to three days.
 They deal mainly with applications for new licences, renewal of existing licences and for extensions to the permitted hours of existing licences.